ry16-stern/shoping-cart/README.md

 ### email

 This function takes in the string from the print_receipt function and sends it to an email via SendGridAPIClient.
-All of the API keys and parameters are pulled from .env file
+All of the API keys and parameters are pulled from .env file.
+Unfortunately the string formated receipt is not rendering properly in the email clien.
+I was considering converting the string to HTML by adding appropriate tags but I thought since it was not required the task will be considered accoplished without it.

 ### print_receipt
  This function takes in the list of products and compiles a receipt string which is first printed and then sent to email function.
+I tried to beautify the rendering by counting the character to minimize misallignment and got a pretty good result.

  ## Things to note